jeffstride/idp/book_source/homework-assignments/hw5.md

 * You should add _some_ comments to `hw5_test.py`.

 ## HTML Stripping
 In prior years, students were given HTML files and not text files.
-This section is a dicussion about stripping HTML out of the documents which has already been done for you.
+This section is a discussion about stripping HTML out of the documents which has already been done for you.

 In ReplIt, you are provided with two folders with documents.
 When you run `main.py`, you should start off